Chahars

 The Chahars (Khalkha Mongolian: Цахар, Tsahar; 察哈尔部 (察哈爾部)) are a subgroup of Mongols that speak Chakhar Mongolian and predominantly live in southeastern Inner Mongolia, China.

 The Chahars were originally one of estates of Kublai Khan located around Jingzhao (now Xi'an).
-They moved from Shaanxi to southeastern region controlled by the Northern Yuan dynasty based in the Mongolia Plateau in the 15th century.
+They moved from Shaanxi to southeastern region controlled by the Northern Yuan dynasty based in the Mongolian Plateau in the 15th century.
 The Chahar became a tumen of six tumen Mongols under Dayan Khan and were led by his successors, thus becoming personal appanage of the Northern Yuan monarchs.

 Oppressed by Altan Khan, the Chahars, led by Daraisung Guden Khan, moved eastward onto the Liao River in the middle of the 16th century.
 In the early 17th century Ligdan Khan made an expedition to the west because of pressure from the Manchu people (early named Jurchen).
-When he died in Gansu on his way to Tibet, his son, Ejei, surrendered to the Manchus Later Jin in 1635 and was given the title of Prince (親王) and Inner Mongolian nobility became closely tied to the Qing royal family and intermarried with them extensively.
+When he died in Gansu on his way to Tibet, his son, Ejei, surrendered to the Manchu Later Jin dynasty in 1635 and was given the title of Prince (親王) and Inner Mongolian nobility became closely tied to the Qing royal family and intermarried with them extensively.
 Ejei Khan died in 1641 and was succeeded by his brother Abunai.

 The Chahar royal family kept favorable relations with the Qing imperial family until Makata gege, who was a daughter of Hong Taiji and married to the Chahar Mongol prince, died in 1663.
 After Abunai showed disaffection with Manchu Qing rule, he was placed under house arrested in 1669 in Shenyang and the Kangxi Emperor gave his title to his son Borni.
 Abunai then bid his time and then he and his brother Lubuzung revolted against the Qing in 1675 during the Revolt of the Three Feudatories, with 3000 Chahar Mongol followers joining in on the revolt.